 The Motorola Defy rugged smartphone has been officially launched.
 The mobile phone is IP68 and military standard certified to survive extreme conditions.
 Motorola says the phone has double-sealed housing and can survive up to 5 feet in water for 35 minutes.

-It is also resistant to sand, dust and dirt, moisture, and salt.
+It is also resistant to sand, dust, dirt, moisture, and salt.
 The Motorola Defy is also vibration and rotation tested.
-This phone can withstand MIL-SPEC 810H extreme temperatures and can withstand repeated drops from up to 6 feet.
+This phone can withstand MIL-SPEC 810H extreme temperatures and repeated drops up to 6 feet.
 Motorola Defy (2021) can also be cleaned with soap and mild disinfectant.

 Motorola Defy runs on Android 10, and the company claims Android 11 support is coming soon.
 It has a 6.5-inch HD+ display with dual SIM slots (Nano) and Corning Gorilla Glass Victus protection.

-The phone is powered by a Qualcomm Snapdragon 662 SoC paired with 4GB of RAM.
-The internal storage is listed as 64 GB and can be further expanded using a microSD card.
+A Qualcomm Snapdragon 662 SoC powers the phone with 4GB of RAM.
+The internal storage is 64 GB and can be expanded using a microSD card.

-The Motorola Defy boasts a triple rear camera setup comprising a 48-megapixel main sensor with f/1.8 aperture, a 2-megapixel depth sensor, and a 2-megapixel macro camera.
+The Motorola Defy boasts a triple rear camera setup comprising a 48-megapixel primary sensor with f/1.8 aperture, a 2-megapixel depth sensor, and a 2-megapixel macro camera.
 It also has an 8-megapixel selfie camera.

 Motorola Defy offers a 5,000mAh battery with 20W TurboPower charging.
 The company claims the battery can last up to two days.
 Connectivity options include a USB Type-C port, Bluetooth v5, NFC, VoLTE, and a 3.5mm audio jack.
 There are programmable hotkeys in Push-to-Talk (PTT) mode.

 The new Motorola Defy costs around EUR 229. $279, and £221 for a standalone 4GB + 64GB storage model.
-Available in Black and Forged Green color options at Amazon.
+Available in Black and Forged Green colour options at Amazon.

 Motorola offers a two-year warranty, Android Enterprise support, and two years of security updates.

-The Cat S62 Pro continues the legacy of very popular rugged smartphones suitable for construction workers, can withstand the harshest environments and retains the elegant appearance of modern smartphones.
+The Cat S62 Pro continues the legacy of prevalent rugged smartphones suitable for construction workers, can withstand the harshest environments, and retains the elegant appearance of modern smartphones.

-But since manufacturers decided to get rid of indoor air quality sensors and laser-assisted ranging, one side has gained while the other has lost.
+But since manufacturers decided to eliminate indoor air quality sensors and laser-assisted ranging, one side has gained while the other has lost.

 The internal hardware has also been improved (although not too radical) and now has a better camera.
-This is important considering that unlike the Panasonic Throughpad series, which focuses exclusively on the industrial aspect, CAT smartphones are always suitable for the consumer market as well.
+This is important considering that unlike the Panasonic Throughpad series, which focuses exclusively on the industrial aspect, CAT smartphones are always suitable for the consumer market.

-The Cat S62 Pro doesn’t look as stylish as some flagship smartphones, but it’s still far from a rough look, so expect a windshield, and metal frame.
+The Cat S62 Pro doesn’t look as stylish as some flagship smartphones, but it’s still far from a rough look, so expect a windshield and metal frame.
 And a plastic back panel.
-The case has retained the rounded corners of the previous model and is considerably larger than the previous model.
+The case has retained the rounded corners of the previous model and is considerably more significant than the previous model.

-We’ve already talked a bit about the front of the phone, but the S62 Pro has a 5.7-inch IPS LCD capacitive touchscreen display with a resolution of 2160 x 1080 pixels and a pixel density of 424 PPI and 18:9.
+We’ve already talked a bit about the front of the phone.
+Still, the S62 Pro has a 5.7-inch IPS LCD capacitive touchscreen display with a resolution of 2160 x 1080 pixels, a pixel density of 424 PPI, and an 18:9.
 Aspect ratio (finally jumped into the widescreen trend).
-The resolution is good enough for a screen of this size and the viewing angles are solid.
+The resolution is good enough for a screen of this size, and the viewing angles are solid.

-On the back of the phone is a 16-megapixel camera with dual-LED dual-tone flash and a FLIR thermal camera (which we already talked about).
+On the back of the phone is a 16-megapixel camera with dual-LED dual-tone flash and an FLIR thermal camera (which we have already discussed).
 On the front is the same 12-megapixel secondary camera.
-The problem with the main camera is that it takes decent pictures in most cases, but it’s not on par with other cell phone cameras of a similar price.
+The primary camera takes decent pictures in most cases, but it’s not on par with other cell phone cameras of a similar price.

-The buttons on the edge are large, hard, and easy to press (there’s also a programmable key that can be configured to send a location to a predefined contact list when pressed.
-There’s a USB port on the bottom and an audio jack on the top while it’s on, both small It is protected by a cover.
+The buttons on the edge are large, complex, and easy to press (a programmable key can be configured to send a location to a predefined contact list when pressed.
+There’s a USB port on the bottom, an audio jack on the top while it’s on, and a cover that protects both small.

 The Cat S62 Pro is built to withstand many penalties.
 The manufacturer says the device is drop-resistant and can withstand drops from 6 feet onto concrete thanks to its reinforced die-cast frame (falls from all sides and corners), and the smartphone is also MIL-Spec 810H rated.